Penstemon penlandii

-Penstemon penlandii is a rare species of flowering plant in the plantain family known by the common names Penland penstemon and Penland's beardtongue.
-It is endemic to Colorado in the United States, where it is known only from a strip of land about five miles long in central Grand County.
-There are two occurrences totalling about 8600 individuals.
-This is a federally listed endangered species of the United States.
+Penstemon penlandii is a rare species of flowering plant in the plantain family known by the common names Penland penstemon and Penland beardtongue.
+It is endemic to Colorado, United States, where it is known only from a strip of land of approximately 12 sqkm in central Grand County.
+It is a federally listed endangered species of the United States.

-This plant was discovered in the 1980s during surveys for Osterhout's milkvetch (Astragalus osterhoutii), another rare local endemic.
+The first recorded observances of P. penlandii were in the 1980s during surveys for Osterhout milkvetch, another rare local endemic.
 The two plants are found only in Middle Park, a valley with seleniferous badlands that host a unique flora.
 The penstemon grows in clay that is rich in selenium, an element toxic to most other plants in high concentrations.
 In adjacent stretches of land that have a lower selenium content the penstemon population becomes thinner and it is replaced by sagebrush.
 The penstemon grows in the shade of the banks of runoff channels that are periodically flooded; the plant's deep, ropelike roots and rhizome anchor it to underground shale deposits to prevent it from being torn away during floods.

-This perennial herb arises from a woody caudex attached to the thick root system.
-The flowering stems are up to 25 centimeters tall with small, linear leaves.
-The inflorescence contains up to 15 purple-blue flowers each measuring roughly 1.5 centimeters long.
-They are tubular opening into wide mouths containing staminodes tipped with orange hairs.
-The plants are partly self-compatible, but for more efficient fruit production the flowers must be visited by pollinators.
-Many species of bees, especially of genus Osmia, pollinate the flowers, as does the beardtongue-specialist pollen wasp Pseudomasaris vespoides.
-Blooming occurs in June and July.

-The plant occurs in a section of land in northern Middle Park measuring about 5 miles or 2.4 kilometers long and under a kilometer wide.
-It was added to the US Endangered Species List the same day as its fellow local endemic Osterhout's milkvetch.
-They are both naturally rare and are threatened by off-road vehicle use in their barren, dry habitat.
-The penstemon is threatened by the maintenance of a nearby road.
-Mineral exploration may also be a threat in the area.